Poor in the World, Rich in Faith

 Pray With Me

 Refresh my heart with the boldness of Your promises.
 Let no temptation remove my zest for the kingdom.
 Let me see how surely the riches of this world pass away.
-Let me see how eternally Your kingdom of love and peace survives.
-I have been chosen for what You have promised.
+Let me see how eternally your kingdom of love and peace survives.
+I have been chosen for what you have promised.
 I choose to love You for all You have done, for all that You are, and for all that will be mine as an heir of Your kingdom.

 In the name of Him through whose poverty I am rich.
 Amen.